Skip to content

 Functionalities Overview and API Points

-This project has 2 main functionalities: serving the main backend for on-request data and managing scheduled tasks in order to aggregate data on regular time basis.
+The Impact Dashboard Backend is a Django-based API microservice in the Coldtivate infrastructure that has 2 main functionalities: serving the main backend for on-request data and managing scheduled tasks in order to aggregate data on regular time basis.

 This project also contains a python file (indicator_reporter.py) which is executed through cron jobs in order to fill in some statistical data on certain time periods.
 The cron jobs are triggered inside of a separate docker container.
 This handles the routine tasks that aggregate the data and update the appropriate tables.